Covering a set of line segments with a few squares

-For a 4-covering, it remains true that any covering must touch all four sides of the bounding box.
-Unlike the three squares case, we cannot use the pigeon-hole principle to deduce that there is a square touching at least two sides of the bounding box.
-Fortunately, we have only two cases: either there exists a square which touches at least two sides of the bounding box, or each square touches exactly one side of the bounding box.
-This implies:
+By Observation~\ref{obs:covering_touches_all_sides}, the four squares of a 4-covering must touch all four sides of the bounding box.
+We have two cases.
+In the first case, we have a 4-covering with a square in a corner of the bounding box.
+In the second case, we have a 4-covering with each square touching exactly one side of the bounding box.

-\begin{lemma} A set of segments is 4-coverable if and only if: (i) there is a covering with a square in a corner of the bounding box, or (ii) there is a covering with each square touching exactly one side of the bounding box. \end{lemma}

 In the first case we can use the same strategy as in the three squares case by placing the first square in a corner and then (recursively) checking if three additional squares can cover the remaining subsegments.
 This gives a linear time algorithm for the first case.